Applied behavior analysis: History

-During the 1960s and 70s, researchers began experimenting on the use of ABA techniques in the form of gay conversion therapy.
+During the 1960s and 1970s, researchers began experimenting on the use of ABA techniques in the form of gay conversion therapy.
 These methodologies often involved the use of punishment procedures.
-Lovaas and his doctoral student George Rekers published an article titled "Behavioral treatment of deviant sex-role behaviors in a male child" in 1974.
-Several of Lovaas's contemporaries published criticisms of the article shortly after its publication, and conversion therapy has been condemned by ABAI in modern times.
-The journal of this article also published an Expression of Concern regarding attempts to reduce gender nonconforming behaviors.
+Lovaas and his doctoral student George Rekers co-authored a paper titled "Behavioral treatment of deviant sex-role behaviors in a male child" in 1974.
+Several of Lovaas's contemporaries released criticisms of the paper shortly after its publication, and conversion therapy was formally condemned by ABAI in 2021.
+In 2020, JABA added an expression of concern and an editor's note to the 1974 paper, which it had originally published.
+The documents acknowledged the harm done by the study to its 4-year-old subject and the LGBTQ+ community at large, while also claiming the study did not violate the ethical standards of its time and could not be causally linked to the subject's suicide as an adult.
+Some members of academia, including Arthur Caplan (of the New York University Grossman School of Medicine) and Austin Johnson (of the University of California, Riverside's Graduate School of Education), criticized the journal for claiming the study was conducted ethically for its time and refusing to retract the paper outright.

-Over the years, "behavior analysis" gradually superseded "behavior modification."
-Instead of simply attempting to alter maladaptive behavior, behavior analysts sought to understand the function of that behavior, what reinforcement histories (i.e., attention seeking, escape, automatic (sensory stimulation), access to preferred items or activities) promote and maintain it, and how it can be replaced by an alternative, more appropriate behavior.
+Over the years, "behavior analysis" gradually superseded "behavior modification".
+Instead of simply attempting to alter maladaptive behavior, behavior analysts sought to understand the function of that behavior, what reinforcement histories (i.e., attention, escape from demands, automatic (sensory stimulation), access to tangible items or activities) promote and maintain it, and how it can be replaced by an alternative, more appropriate behavior.